CraftAcademyLabs/ca_course/atm_challenge/step_3.md

 end
 ```

 Okay, we want the `withdraw` method to have access to the `account` object in order to know things about it.
-Things like a `balance` for instance, right? **The ATM needs to know if there is enough funds i the account before it clears the transaction.**
+Things like a `balance` for instance, right? **The ATM needs to know if there are enough funds in the account before it clears the transaction.**

 First we will write a test and then we will modify the implementation code.